openstack/openstack-manuals/doc/playground-user-guide/source/common/cli_manage_volumes.rst

 -  Free up space in a thinly-provisioned back end.

-Migrate a volume with the ``cinder migrate`` command, as shown in the following example::
+Migrate a volume with the :command:`cinder migrate` command, as shown in the following example::

   $ cinder migrate volumeID destinationHost --force-host-copy True|False